rvong/dev-notes/README.md

 ## Web UI for Linux Admin
 - Use Webmin.
 Do not use Ajenti.
 - Xserver (i.e. Desktop envs like XFCE) cannot run on OpenVZ.
 Use real spaces like KVM.

+# How to evaluate software libraries
+- GitHub Stars (there should be trends feature for this)
+- Number of significant contributors, contribution trends
+- Documentation.
+If it's really meant for public consumption (which means there's good support), there has to be good and accessible information.
+- Other activity.
+Blogs, talks, discussions, StackOverflow questions.
+Mentions, usages in production.
+- Netcraft analysis, Wappanalyzer, BuiltWith.com.
+- Dependency usage counts.
+Inclusions/imports.